Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Why is an Air Compressor Bogging Down?

 Sometimes, when an air compressor bogs down, that process causes a problem with the power.
 The motor may pull too many amps, and the circuit breaker lets go.
-Or, the on-compressor thermal cut out will shut down the compressor due to motor overheating.
+Or, the on-compressor thermal reset button will shut down the compressor due to motor overheating.

 Most Common Reasons for Air Compressor Bogging Down